This article outlines the steps to track conversions with several common registration confirmation processes.

 Because the Feathr Super Pixel tracks URL loads, using it to track registrations when the URL doesn't change between steps will not be accurate.
 If your URL does not change and your vendor is unable (or unwilling) to place a static tag, then we recommend Google Tag Manager.

 In rare cases where no tracking whatsoever is possible, sometimes a simple redirect to a confirmation landing page can work.
 To do this, create a simple landing page (even just saying "thank you") is enough, and make sure any registrants are automatically redirected to that page immediately after submitting a registration.
 Do not link to the landing page from anywhere else.
-That way, you can be reasonably sure that the only people who have viewed that page arrived there immediately following a registration.
+That way, you can be reasonably certain that the only people who have viewed that page arrived there immediately following a registration.
 Then you can build a segment using that landing page URL as the filter.